SalomePlatform/yacs/doc/yacsgen.rst

 YACSGEN is a python package (module_generator) that automatically fabricates a SALOME module starting from a synthetic description of the components that it will contain.
 This description is made in the python language.

+YACSGEN includes since version 6.5 the HXX2SALOME functionalities, and is therefore able to also generate the implementation of C++ dataflow components.

 The characteristics of these components are not general but they should facilitate integration of many scientific calculation components.